 /Making cities in the age of uncertainty

-The way we regenerate cities must be rethought deeply.
-We sadly know the paradox of urban regeneration: this is often evident in our cityscapes and the multiple scars witnessed by unfinished neighbourhoods, brand-new buildings standing empty, soulless districts and dynamics of displacement often labelled as ‘gentrification’.
-Yet, at the time of multiple crises and great uncertainties, the paradox of urban regeneration risks becoming the more tangible evidence of structural failures in our ways to plan and make cities for the future.
+The way we make cities must be rethought deeply.
+The paradox of urban regeneration is often evident in our cityscapes and the multiple scars witnessed by unfinished neighbourhoods, brand-new buildings standing empty, soulless districts and dynamics of displacement often labelled as ‘gentrification’.
+At the time of multiple crises and great uncertainties, the paradox of urban regeneration risks becoming the tangible evidence of structural failures in the way we equip cities for the present and future.

 We need new urban regeneration models and tools to keep pace with complexity, rapid change, and emerging needs in our neighbourhoods and communities.
-Urban regeneration is not only about cities’ hardware - buildings and infrastructure.
-Now more than ever, urban regeneration is a fundamental reboot of the urban software - the social, economic and cultural fabric that makes cities thrive, persist and mitigate against present and future shared risks.
+Urban regeneration is not only about cities' hardware such as buildings and infrastructure; it is also a reboot of the urban software - the social, cultural and economic fabric that makes cities thrive and mitigate against present and future risks.

 Prototyping participatory urban futures

 Temporary or meanwhile spaces are on the rise across Europe.
 Vacant buildings, plots and unused spaces are more and more used as temporary sites for co-creative experimentation, unlocking a multitude of innovative cultural, social and entrepreneurial activities.
 Often, these initiatives are key to build shared public value and rewire the social, cultural and economic fabrics of the areas under regeneration.
 In many cases, they are well positioned to become permanent fixtures of the local landscape, acting as prototypes for future.

 We call these temporary initiatives ‘meanwhile spaces’.